JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Thank you, Marty and Robin.
 Good morning, everyone, and thanks for joining us.
 We have been very engaged with the investor community in the past few months, and we hope you've come to recognize that we have enormous energy at JetBlue around our cost initiatives.
 In addition, we are pleased that we've been able to make good progress towards building a best-in-class finance team.
 Achieving our goal of superior margins requires that we execute with intensity and focus, and we couldn't be happier with the crewmember support and the organization that we're putting behind our efforts.

 I'll start on slide 11 with some highlights for the quarter.
-Pre-tax margin was 18%, up 40 basis points year-over-year from strong RASM performance, as discussed by Marty, and the placement of Easter helping year-over-year comparison.
+Pre-tax margin was 18%, up 40 basis points year-over-year on strong RASM performance, as discussed by Marty, and the placement of Easter helping year-over-year comparisons.
 RASM growth was partially offset by high fuel prices and expected pressures from maintenance and labor costs.
 Our operating income was $354 million, up 13% year-over-year, and our net income for the quarter was $211 million.
 EPS was $0.64 per basic and diluted share.
 Profit sharing accrued in the quarter was $18 million.
 Net income was positively impacted by a lower effective tax rate.
 We now expect a 38% effective tax rate for the full year.

 I'll now move on to slide 12.
 For the second quarter, CASM ex-fuel grew 5.1% year-over-year.
 Unit cost growth was driven by expected inflationary pressures in maintenance and labor, as well as the stage length decline of 2.6%.
 Unit maintenance costs increased as a result of the timing of heavy checks and escalating rates in our current maintenance contracts.
-Unit labor costs were impacted by an increase in base pay for the vast majority of our crewmembers that was effective early-2017.
-Completion factor was 0.9 points lower than our forecast, due to the challenging operating environment in the Northeast.
+Unit labor costs were impacted by an increase in base pay for the vast majority of our crewmembers that was effective early 2017.
+Completion factor was 0.9 points lower than our forecast, due to a challenging operating environment in the Northeast.
 We estimate that the lower completion factor during the second quarter impacted our CASM ex-fuel by approximately 0.5 point.

 For the third quarter, we expect CASM ex-fuel growth to increase between 1.5% and 3.5%.
-As Robin and Marty mentioned, we've proactively adjusted schedules which raises our third quarter CASM ex-fuel by 0.5 point due to lower ASMs.
-Unit labor costs combined with a 2.3% reduction in stage length are the primary drivers for our third quarter CASM ex-fuel growth.
+As Robin and Marty mentioned, we've proactively adjusted schedules, which raises our third quarter CASM ex-fuel by 0.5 point due to lower ASMs.
+Unit labor costs, combined with a 2.3% reduction in stage length, are the primary drivers for our third quarter CASM ex-fuel growth.
 We are closely watching the operational impact of ATC programs, which have an impact on our capacity and the potential for incremental costs through labor and interrupted trip expenses.
 For the full year cost outlook, we are narrowing the original range and expect that CASM ex-fuel to grow between 2% and 3.5%.
 We expect to see incremental unit cost, due to lower capacity growth and higher profit sharing expense, which is largely driven by the lower fuel price environment.

 Moving on to slide 13, my number one business priority is our cost structure, which is one of our major assets underway to achieve superior margins.
 We're now six months into the program and we are pleased with our progress.
 We continue to expect cost savings between $250 million and $300 million, and anticipate to have a full initiative in place by the end of 2019.
 Today, we've achieved $45 million in annual run rate savings.
 We've made good progress both in technical operations and in corporate.
 We are setting a foundation for more cost efficient distribution with new agreements and new tools.